 The following graph shows job openings (yellow line), hires (dark blue), Layoff, Discharges and other (red column), and Quits (light blue column) from the JOLTS.

 Note: The difference between JOLTS hires and separations is similar to the CES (payroll survey) net jobs headline numbers.
 This report is for April, the employment report this Friday will be for May.

 Note that hires (dark blue) and total separations (red and light blue columns stacked) are usually pretty close each month.
 This is a measure of labor market turnover.
 When the blue line is above the two stacked columns, the economy is adding net jobs – when it is below the columns, the economy is losing jobs.

-The huge spike in layoffs and discharges in March 2020 are labeled, but off the chart to better show the usual data.
+The spike in layoffs and discharges in March 2020 is labeled, but off the chart to better show the usual data.

 Jobs openings decreased in April to 11.400 million from 11.855 million in March.